Onathezema/42Projects/README.md

 algorithms as well)

 # Seventh Project: Init
-Small project focused on the discovery of system and network commands ?/100
+Small project focused on the discovery of system and network commands. ?/100